Thousands Fete South Africas New Zulu King - UrduPoint

 Misuzulu Zulu, 47, ascended to the throne once held by his late father, Goodwill Zwelithini, during traditional ceremonies that were partially overshadowed by a bitter succession dispute.

 "Today the Zulu nation starts a new chapter.
-I promise I will work to unite the Zulu nation," the new sovereign told well-wishers from the throne, wearing a traditional leopard skin and a necklace of predator claws.
+I promise I will work to unite the Zulu nation," the new sovereign told well-wishers speaking from a podium in a large white marquee, wearing a traditional leopard skin and a necklace of predator claws.

 Although the title of king does not bestow executive power, the monarchs wield great moral influence over more than 11 million Zulus, who make up nearly a fifth of South Africa's population.